ekral/Utb.PizzaKiosk/README.md

 TODO: Rewrite as complete sentences.

 - Model-View-ViewModel (MVVM) design pattern for user interface.
-- Software uses the Web API that access local database using the Object-relational mapping (ORM).
+- Software uses the Web API that access local database (Sqlite) using the Object-relational mapping (ORM).
 - Separation of User Interface and Application Logic.
+- Time simulation for testing.

 #### Class diagrams